tallcyberguy/tallcyberguy/README.md

 - 👋 Hi, I’m @tallcyberguy
 - 👀 I’m interested in cyber security,incident response and so on.
-- 🌱 I’m currently learning malware analysis,
+- 🌱 I’m currently learning malware analysis,Powershell and some other stuff.
 - 💞️ I’m looking to collaborate on projects that simulates malware behaviour
 - 📫 How to reach me? huseyin.eksi@bgasecurity.com